Damascus steel is very unique, so searching for the best sharpening stone for Damascus steel, took a little extra thought.

-It is made by melting together steel, iron, and charcoal under an atmosphere which has little to no oxygen.
+It is made by melting together steel, iron, and charcoal under an atmosphere with little to no oxygen.
 This condition must be maintained, and as you would imagine, it takes a high-level blacksmith to accomplish this crafting method.
 Once completed successfully, the forged wootz will have that signature wavy or water-like aesthetic pattern.

 Pattern-Welded Damascus Steel

 While it may not have the same level of craftsmanship as Cast Damascus steel, Pattern-welded still possesses many of the same qualities as the original.
-It is still incredibly robust and flexible, plus, the patter welding method also means that different types of designs can be implanted.
+It is still incredibly robust and flexible, plus the patter welding method also means that different types of designs can be implanted.

 Damascus Steel Characteristics and Composition

 The complexity and ingenuity of creating Damascus steel are remarkable, considering the era it was invented.
 It is next to impossible to replicate the original method of making this steel.
 An interesting factoid about Damascus steel is that it was initially not considered metal in the word's traditional sense.
 During its heyday, Damascus steel was categorized as a type of "superplastic."